To login to the MAT Student Info system, use your UCSB NetID and password.

 For instructions on how to obtain the software, contact support ( at ) mat.ucsb.edu.

 UCSB has purchased a site license for Box, which is similiar to DropBox but offers more security and features.
-It offers unlimited storage.
+It also offers unlimited storage, and the ability to create and store spread sheets, documents, and slides.
 To use it, go to:

 Login using your UCSB NetID.